-So, If I don’t say so myself, these potatoes are a game changer!
+So, if I don't say so myself, these potatoes are a game changer!
 In fact, they are the perfect marriage between sweet and savory without any oil or added fat.

 As a fermented food, miso provides beneficial gut bacteria that help us to stay healthy, vibrant and happy; good gut health is known to be linked to our overall mental and physical wellness.

 In my opinion, miso is such a wonderful ingredient simply because it adds immediate flavor to almost anything I make.
-Often, I use miso in sauces’ s well, as dressing, but I figured why not roasted my potatoes in it as well.
+Often, I use miso in sauces' s well, like dressing, but I figured why not roasted my potatoes in it as well.

 In fact, there are different varieties of miso: (Jo Win Registered Nurse)